 - Attributes tab.
 Default values are automatically selected on the Attributes tab.
 More information is available about these attributes.
 See the NetBackup Administrator's Guide, Volume I. - Schedules tab.
 More information is available about this tab.
 See the NetBackup Administrator's Guide, Volume I. - Instances and Databases tab.
 On this page, select the instances and instance groups that you want backed up for the policy.
+An Oracle Intelligent Policy (OIP) must include either the Protect Instances and Databases or the Protect instance groups option.
+More information is available about this tab.

+See "Instances and Databases tab" on page 73.

-More information is available about this tab. - Backup Selections tab.
-More information is available about the attributes on this tab. - See "Backup Selections tab" on page 81. - Oracle tab.
+- Backup Selections tab.
+More information is available about the attributes on this tab. - See "Backup Selections tab" on page 75. - Oracle tab.
 More information is available about the attributes on this tab.
-See "Oracle tab" on page 84. - 6 To protect the newly discovered instances, you may have to create the instance group first, then set up a policy for the default instance group. - See "Automatic Registration of an instance group" on page 68.
+See "Oracle tab" on page 78. - To protect the newly discovered instances, you may have to create the instance group first, then set up a policy for the default instance group. - See "Automatic Registration of an instance group" on page 61. - (Optional) Create bpstart notify and bpend notify scripts for an Oracle Intelligent Policy (OIP).